 Breath work is again very useful for creating a sacred emotional space.
 Focus this time on using the inhalation to capture any negative feeling and the exhalation to breathe out love, compassion and harmony.

 And finally, build rapport with your client before you begin a reading in order to create a trusting relationship.
 I often start a reading with a casual conversation or asking whether they’ve had a Tarot reading before.
 It helps to break the ice and let the client you’re a regular, everyday person who’s here to help.

 A Sacred Spiritual Space

 A sacred spiritual space brings a special energy to your Tarot readings and will help you to connect with the Universe and your intuition during a reading.

-Finally, you may also like to clear your chakras before a Tarot reading to connect deeply with your spiritual self.
+You may also like to clear your chakras before a Tarot reading to connect deeply with your spiritual self.
 Chakras represent our energy centres in the body and clearing and opening each of these prior to a Tarot reading can assist in creating a very deep and insightful reading.
-I personally use Deepak Chopra’s “Chakra Balancing” CD which includes a guided meditation for clearing each chakra.
-Also included is a CD of meditation music.
+I personally use Deepak Chopra’s “Chakra Balancing” which includes a guided meditation for clearing each chakra and beautiful meditation music.

 Before and after a Tarot reading, it’s very powerful and grounding to meditate and connect with Spirit.
 I created my own fifteen minute Confidence Booster Meditation for this purpose.
 It really helps me to clear my mind, ground myself and trust my intuition.
 Some Tarot readers also use a prayer or affirmation to prepare.
 For example, “I open myself to becoming an instrument of truth and insight to honour the divine spirit within all of us.”